kim3-sudo/ArtLookup/admin/Contributions.md

     5. If merging the branch would cause a merge conflict, you'll be prompted to resolve these now; GitHub will report that your branch cannot automatically be merged.
 Otherwise, you'll see that the active branch has no conflicts with the base branch.
     6. Click the button to merge the pull request, then confirm the merge.
     7. If everything works correctly, you'll see that your branch has been successfully merged, and that the branch can now safely closed and deleted.
 Please delete your merged branches!

+## Branch Conventions

+* When naming a branch, include your username as the first thing in the branch (or, something that is easily identifiable).
+GitHub should automatically do this for you!
+* Describe what you're doing in one word, at most two words, using dashes as delimiters.
+Your branch needs to be easily typable.
+* Please don't focus on making the branch terribly unique.
+Once the branch has been deleted (something that should happen within at most, three days, most times within a couple of hours), the name can be reused!
+* Example branch names:
+  * `kim3-sudo-html-patch`
+  * `kim3-sudo-html`
+  * `brydon1-login`
+  * `brydon1-signup-html`
+  * `5chu17sRyan-js`
+  * `schultz4-art-lookup`

 ## Merging and Branch Management Cheat Sheet